 While Wienert was teaching us about the staph-infection fighting Old Man’s Beard, the green mossy drape over trees on the wet side of the state, a slow-moving piece of sashimi squirmed out from underneath a clump of leaves.
 I pinched it and brought it to my mouth.

 Death by Newt

 “I wouldn’t do that,” Wienert leveled with no urgency.
-“The neurotoxins on the Newt will kill you within ten minutes. … Oh and you might want to wash your hands, too.
+“The neurotoxins in the Rough-Skinned Newt will kill you within ten minutes. … Oh and you might want to wash your hands, too.
 In the dirt.
 Right now.”

 The Siuslaw National Forest stretches nearly 130 miles up the Oregon coast from Coos Bay to Tillamook with an unforested interruption around Newport.